 Committees of the Whole

-A committee of the whole is the entire membership of the House of Commons sitting as a committee.
-Each time the House resolves itself into a committee of the whole to deliberate on a specific matter, a new committee is created.
+A Committee of the Whole is the entire membership of the House of Commons sitting as a committee.
+Each time the House resolves itself into a Committee of the Whole to deliberate on a specific matter, a new committee is created.
 Once that committee has completed its business, it ceases to exist.
-Over the span of a session, many committees of the whole may be created on an ad hoc basis.
+Over the span of a session, many Committees of the Whole may be created on an ad hoc basis.

-The function of a committee of the whole is deliberation, not enquiry.
-Unlike standing committees, which have the authority to initiate studies of continuing concern to the House, a committee of the whole may only consider questions and bills that the House decides should be dealt with in that forum.
-The Standing Orders provide for a committee of the whole to examine appropriation bills and, from time to time, by special order or unanimous consent, the House orders that other bills be referred to a committee of the whole for consideration.
+The function of a Committee of the Whole is deliberation, not inquiry.
+Unlike standing committees, which have the authority to initiate studies of continuing concern to the House, a Committee of the Whole may consider only questions and bills that the House decides should be dealt with in that forum.
+The Standing Orders provide for a Committee of the Whole to examine appropriation bills and, from time to time, by special order or unanimous consent, the House orders that other bills be referred to a Committee of the Whole for consideration.
+The rules in a Committee of the Whole are less formal than those that apply when the House is in session.
+For example, pursuant to Standing Order 101(1), Members may speak more than once on any item, and motions do not require a seconder.

 If legislation is being discussed, the Minister or Parliamentary Secretary responsible for the legislation sits at one of the front desks on the government side of the Chamber, both appearing as the key witness and entering into the debate.
 The Minister may be assisted by one or two departmental officials who are seated at a small table on the floor of the House in front of the Minister.